Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: m : faster and better inference of reasoning LLMs

 \subsection{Evaluation setup}

 We evaluate all methods under the same setup as described in \cref{subsec:exp_det}.
+We report the averaged results across the math benchmarks, while the results for GPQA-D presented in \cref{app:gpqa}.
+The per benchmark resutls for the math benchmarks are in \cref{app:all_data}.
 We report results using our method (\methodm{m}) with $m \in \{1,3\}$.
 We compare the proposed method to the standard majority voting (majority$@k$), arguably the most common method for aggregating multiple outputs~\citep{wang2022self}, which was recently adapted for reasoning LLMs~\citep{deepseek, abdin2025phi, wang2025think}.
 As an oracle, we consider pass$@k$~\citep{spoc, humaneval}, which measures the probability of including the correct solution within $k$ generated responses.

-We benchmark the different methods with sample sizes of $k \in \{1, 2,..., 10\}$, assuming standard parallel decoding setup, i.e., all samples are generated in parallel.
-For the oracle (pass@$k$) approach, we use the unbiased estimator presented in \cite{humaneval}, with our $20$ generations per question~($n 20$).
+We benchmark the different methods with sample sizes of $k \in \{1, 2,..., 10\}$, assuming standard parallel decoding setup, i.e., all samples are generated in parallel.\footnote{\Cref{subsec:seq} presents sequential analysis where parallel decoding is not assumed.} For the oracle (pass@$k$) approach, we use the unbiased estimator presented in \cite{humaneval}, with our $20$ generations per question~($n 20$).
 For the \methodm{1} method, we use the rank-score@$k$ metric~\citep{larger}, where we sort the different generations according to thinking length.
 For majority$@k$ and \methodm{m} where $m>1$, we run over all $k$-sized subsets out of the $20$ generations per example.